per-gron/blackhole/README.markdown

 symbol. `(import a-module)` will import the module in the file "a-module.scm".

-These paths are always relative to the directory of the module (or the working directory if in the REPL). `(import ../dir/module)` imports the module that is found at "../dir/module.scm"
+These paths are always relative to the directory where the module file is located (or the working directory if in the REPL).
+`(import ../dir/module)` imports the module that is found at "../dir/module.scm"

 ## Compiling modules